Queue-inc/Rhyme/README.md

 }
 ```

-2. Add codes to configure Firebase in `AppDelegate`.
+2. Add some codes to configure Firebase in `AppDelegate`.

 ```swift:AppDelegate.swift
 import Firebase